 Would more teens try it, if it were legal for adults i.e. send the wrong message?
-No. Medical doctors –board certified in addiction psychology - have stated that at least as many teens try marijuana because of the glamour and excitement factors (forbidden fruit) created by its prohibition, as are deterred by it being illegal for everyone.
+No. Medical doctors –board certified in addiction psychology - have stated that at least as many teens try marijuana because of the glamor and excitement factors (forbidden fruit) created by its prohibition, as are deterred by it being illegal for everyone.

 Unholy Alliance: Cops, Cartels, Cultivators and the Competition (Beer Industry) Unite to Keep Marijuana Illegal

 The enemy of my enemy is my friend.
-That explains how chiefs of police and President Obama stand shoulder to shoulder with the blood-thirsty Mexican Cartels in their support for marijuana prohibition.
+That explains how chiefs of police, sheriffs and President Obama stand shoulder to shoulder with the blood-thirsty Mexican Cartels in their support for marijuana prohibition.
 It explains why illegal growers cheer their sheriff in Northern California, as the cops encourage no change to the market being controlled by the cartels & growers.
 During the Fall of 2010 the California Beer and Beverage Association gave $10,000 to defeat Prop 19. (a California ballot issue to treat marijuana much like beer).
 Even as police officers know too well the horrific damage and death caused by the use of alcohol, they embrace these deadly distributors of pain and sorrow.
 Why this unholy alliance, this gathering of strange bedfellows?
 Simple.
 Money, money and money.

-Law enforcement stands to lose billions nationally (eleven billion according to Harvard economics professor Jeff Myron), when this nation repeals its 8-10 decade long marijuana prohibition.
+Law enforcement stands to lose billions nationally, when this nation repeals its 8-10 decade long marijuana prohibition.
 In these tough times all the ‘free’ money coming from Washington and state capitols to search for green plants keeps the wallets and purses full of good overtime money.
 Indeed the FBI just reported that despite cutbacks in the ‘Thin Blue Line,’ my profession arrested a new record number of Willie Nelsons and Snoop Lions in 2011.
 Marijuana arrests now account for exactly 50% of all drug arrests.
 This is nonsense, even as every cop knows that pot is a much, much safer drug than alcohol.
 Money trumps public safety, common sense and human decency.
 Shame on the command officers like Sheriff Baca of Los Angeles SD who want the cartels to continue to be in charge of marijuana distribution and sales.
 Bless the street cops who by the hundreds of thousands privately wish marijuana were treated like beer.
 Indeed, in the blog PoliceOne a survey showed support for ‘treat it like beer’ running at just over 50% In December 2012 Paul Whitesell chief of the Indiana State Police testified that he personally would legalize and tax marijuana.